Choretly/Choretly/README.md

 * Registration for customer
 * Registration for contractor
 * Swiping Leftjobs from list view to send invoice or process payment with customer
-* Swiping Right to archieve the job
+* Swiping Right to archive the job
 * Having rating for customer and worker
 * Communication between customer and worker through app
 * Tipping option for processing payment
+* Payment Integration []
+* Invoice/What you owe tracking []

 ### 2. Screen Archetypes

 * Login
 * Registration - Where name, age, email, and company name is to be recorded
-   * Upon opening of the application, the suer is prompted to login to gain access to their customer information.
+   * Upon opening of the application, the user is prompted to login to gain access to their customer information.
 * Detail - Information about job, customer, location, price
    * Clicking on the colapsed map, opens it into a wide view
    * Clicking on the edit button allows for the editing of current or missing data about that customer